owlmeans/credentials-core/packages/ext-identity/README.md

-# OwlMeans Re:gov library: Identity
+# OwlMeans Credentials library: Identity

 Required for identity management and source of trust.